ulaseraslan/BrokenAccessControl-CS437/README.md

 https://example.com/app/getappInfo
 https://example.com/app/admin_getappInfo
 If an unauthenticated user can access either page, it's a flaw.
-If a non-admin (any user) can access the admin page, this is a flaw.(Python Django application is preferred)
+If a non-admin (any user) can access the admin page, this is a flaw.
-(Two different demonstration here for both unauthenticated user and non-admin user)

 (2) You are asked to write another version of the code that simply protects the application for broken access control.(Python Django application is